hSaria/ChromaTerm/.github/readme.md

 The RegEx engine used is [PCRE](https://www.pcre.org).
 If supported, PCRE2 is used (much faster).

 #### ACTION
-Once something matches the regex of a rule, the action of that rule is applied.
+Once something matches the RegEx of a rule, the action of that rule is applied.
 The action can be a named (predefined) action or a custom one.
 Multiple actions can make up a single action as long as they are from the same category.
 For example: `{bold red}` or `{<fca><BAF>}`

 The named actions are:
 - VT100: bold, dim, underscore, blink, b black, b blue, b cyan, b green, b magenta, b red, b white, b yellow, black, blue, cyan, white, and yellow.